 Dr. Lesley Ruttan is a registered Psychologist practicing in the areas of Clinical Neuropsychology and Clinical Psychology.
 She received her Ph.D. in Clinical Psychology from York University.
 Dr. Ruttan has been a part-time staff Neuropsychologist at the Toronto Rehabilitation Institute/University Health Network (TRI/UHN) since 2002 having worked with inpatient and outpatient acquired brain injury populations.
 Dr. Ruttan also serves as Practice Leader for Psychology at TRI/UHN and is actively involved in the training of clinical interns.
 She holds an Adjunct Lecturer position at the University of Toronto Scarborough’s Graduate Department of Psychological Clinical Science.

-Dr. Ruttan provides neuropsychological and psychological assessment services (including third party independent examinations) and treatment services for adults and seniors.
+Dr. Ruttan provides neuropsychological and psychological assessment services and treatment services for adults and seniors.
 Common presenting problems include brain injury/illness, depression, anxiety, coping with life stressors and adjustment to injury/illness/disability.
-She also specializes in the assessment and treatment of individuals that have been involved in motor vehicle accidents and workplace injuries.
+She also has extensive experience in the assessment and treatment of individuals that have been involved in motor vehicle accidents and workplace injuries.